PabloIbannez/VLMP/docs/Models.rst

 	  - Energy parameter for monomer-monomer interactions.
 	  - float
 	  -
-	* - nMonomers
-	  - Number of monomers in the helix.
-	  - int
-	  -
-	* - variant
-	  - Variant of the model to use ('fixedCosine', 'fixedExponential', 'dynamicCosine', 'dynamicExponential', 'twoStatesCosine', 'twoStatesExponential').
-	  - str
-	  -
 .. list-table:: Optional Parameters
 	:header-rows: 1
 	:widths: 20 20 20 20